flow-project/flow/docs/source/tutorial.rst

     # define the environment class, and inherit properties from the base environment class
     class myEnvironment(SumoEnvironment):

-Cistar's base environment class contains the bulk of the SUMO-related operations needed, such as specifying actions to be performed by vehicles and collecting information on the network/vehicles for any given time step.
+flow's base environment class contains the bulk of the SUMO-related operations needed, such as specifying actions to be performed by vehicles and collecting information on the network/vehicles for any given time step.
 In addition, the base environment accepts states, actions, and rewards for the new step, and